xuechundesign/xuechundesign.github.io/_projects/2018-06-30-faceplusplus.md

 #### Live Face Recognition Setup

-**Live Face Recognition**, a.k.a.
-Liveness Detection, is increasinly important in AI area, where traditional face recognition could suffer from faked faces and result in insecurities.
-This is especially important for government departments like public security organization, and vulnerable corporations such as banks and big companies.
+While traditional face recognition could suffer from faked faces and result in insecurities, **Live Face Recognition** is increasinly important in AI and being critical for government departments like public security and vulnerable corporations such as banks.

 This project is to provide a setup process to our clients using this service to present to their users.
-It needs to take photos of users' ID cards and to record videos both as samples for future verification.
-My work on this project is based on my mentors existing works on user flows and wireframes, and my duty is to help designing the UIs feeling more reliable yet more approachable to the broad variety of user bases of this project.
+It needs to take photos of users' ID cards and to record videos containing users' biological data for future verification.
+I worked upon my mentors existing user flows and wireframes.
+My duty is to help designing a UI that feels reliable yet approachable to the wide variety of user bases of the project.

 Making UIs reliable is relatively straightforward.
-I made it looks formal and official, provided a clean userpath, and added our company logo as backing.
+I made it looks formal and official, provided a clean user path, and added our company logo as endorsement.
 However, _how to make it more intuitive for more users?_ **A picture is worth a thousand words!** I decided to create a bunch of friendly illustrations added to the UI as a visual guidance throughout the whole setup process.
 Here are them!

 ![](/images/facepp/ui/faceID.png)